sinaBaharlouei/I-CONVEX/readme.md

 **CONVEX** is an iterative algorithm for solving "de Novo Transcriptome Recovery from long reads" problem.
-This algorithm begins with the small-size prefixes, and estimate the abundances of these prefixes based on the given noisy reads dataset.
+This algorithm starts with the small-size prefixes, and estimate the abundances of these prefixes based on the given noisy reads dataset.
 The abundance of these prefixes can be efficiently estimated by aligning them with the reads and solving a maximum likelihood estimation problem through the expectation maximization (EM) algorithm.
 Therefore, all the high-abundant prefixes will be extended with one base(by adding either A, C, G, or T to the end of the each one of the prefixes with size L and obtaining four new prefixes with size L+1) and the non-frequent ones will be truncated.
 This procedure continues until the complete recovery of all the transcripts.